 Check that your log home has efficient cabin windows with an Energy Star qualification.

 Make sure cabin floors are level and hardwood flooring is not overly worn.
-Some wear and tear is normal but if there have been pets or the original flooring wasn’t great quality you may be looking at renewing the floors.
+Some wear and tear are normal but if there have been pets or the original flooring wasn’t of great quality you may be looking at renewing the floors.
 If floors are made of solid hardwood you can generally sand and refinish them 2 or 3 times.
 If they are engineered hardwood you may only have enough finish top layer of wood for one re-sanding.